Mexico City Will Host a Special Day of the Dead Parade During the FIFA World Cup 2026

-Photo by Miguel Gonzalez
+Photo by Ludovic Delot

 Day of the Dead celebrations Día de Muertos Mexico City CDMX Traditions Parades Cultural festivities Altars Catrinas Día de Muertos events Mexican culture Day of the Dead guide Festive activities Día de Muertos in Mexico Day of the Dead traditions Art and music Processions Mexican heritage Day of the Dead costumes Face painting Day of the Dead history Family celebrations Day of the Dead food Unique Mexican holiday Day of the Dead experience Mexico City attractions Day of the Dead parades Cultural immersion Mexican folklore Día de Muertos in CDMX Things to do in Mexico City